-• all new staff should receive online safety training as part of their induction programme, ensuring that they fully understand the school online safety policy and acceptable use agreements.

-- the online safety coordinator/officer (or other nominated person) will receive regular updates through attendance at external training events,) and by reviewing guidance documents released by relevant organisations. - this online safety policy and its updates will be presented to and discussed by staff in staff/team meetings/INSET days, and PLB opportunities. - the online safety coordinator/officer (or other nominated person) will provide advice/guidance/training to individuals as required.
+- all new staff should receive online safety training as part of their induction programme, ensuring that they fully understand the school online safety policy and acceptable use agreements. - ASG and/or PNM will receive regular updates through attendance at external training events,) and by reviewing guidance documents released by relevant organisations. - this online safety policy and its updates will be presented to and discussed by staff in staff/team meetings/INSET days, and PLB opportunities. - the online safety coordinator/officer (or other nominated person ASG/PNM) will provide advice/guidance/training to individuals as required.